She has a really good reputation.

 Stephanie is a partner in the Thames Valley Litigation and Dispute Resolution team and a registered trust and probate specialist whose expertise spans succession and trust disputes and advising in relation to all types of complex commercial disputes.

 Main areas of practice

 Stephanie is a specialist contentious trusts and probate litigator, advising regularly in relation to disputes involving the validity of wills, the duties and obligations of personal representatives/trustees, Inheritance Act claims and trust disputes.
 She is a member of ACTAPS and ranked as a Band 1 lawyer in Chambers High Net Worth guide 2020.
 She represents clients in court proceedings and at alternative methods of dispute resolution, such as mediation and advises in relation to complex commercial contract and company law disputes.
-She also has expertise in judicial review and professional negligence claims.
+She also has expertise in commercial agency and professional negligence claims.

 - Brookes v Harris and anor (1995) (legal aid statutory charge/tools of trade).